NickHath/Debugging-Guide/README.md

   - Is the .env file in your root directory?
 * Node/Nodemon not starting up?
   - Are you running the command in the right folder?
-  - Check your main in package.json
+  - Check your main key in package.json

-# Network
+## Network

 ### 404